California Farmland Conversion Summary

 Did you know…

-- Urbanization accounts for the vast majority of this loss, nearly 1.1 million acres over the 1984-2010 timeframe.
+- Urbanization accounts for the vast majority of this loss, more than 1.1 million acres over the 1984-2014 timeframe.
 This is nearly the size of Sonoma County.

 Dryland Farming and Grazing Land

 Urban and Built-up Land

 (1) Water increase primarily due to construction of Diamond Valley Reservoir, Lake Sonoma, Los Vaqueros Reservoir, Olivenhain Reservoir, flooding of Liberty Island, and reclamation of former gravel pits into permanent water bodies in Alameda County.